The most iconic places in the USA to visit in your lifetime!

 Address: 1600 Pennsylvania Ave NW, Washington, DC 20500

 When you think American beauty, Yosemite should be topping the list.
 Coating all magnificent 768,000 acres of national parkland is one ethereal site next to another.
-Yosemite is a place with no shortage of natural attractions.
+Yosemite is one of the famous places in America with no shortage of natural attractions.

 Hiking paths here are nothing short of spectacular, with even that descriptor unable to capture the full scope of its beauty.
 There are slopping mountains, dense, thick forests, and some racing waterfalls around every corner here.